memyboi/PokemonAGBMovementTest/README.md

 (if you don't know what this means, use `./build/PokemonAGBMovement -s` to open the app normally and `./build/PokemonAGBMovement -gs` to open the app with a greenscreen)

 ## What is this?
 a simple SDL2 application which tries to simulate the Pokemon Firered/Leafgreen movement system as accurately as I can without stealing code from the decomp of Pokemon Firered/Leafgreen.
+It's got it all, grid snapping, running, both genders, and most importantly, a random 3x3 block of water!

 https://github.com/memyboi/PokemonAGBMovementTest/assets/75206733/a6f4847c-0b48-47ec-afd3-8174941923e2